-- These MS2 MSTP students will take the normal GS1 Spring Coursework required by the theme of choice with the following exceptions (to be updated as theme courses evolve): - o Neuroscience Theme: GBS 732 (Graduate Neuroscience) MSTP Students are only required to take the discussion section of this course (GBS 791).
-For GBS737 (Student Summer Seminar) MSTP students will be required to take this course as per theme requirements, but will be excused for the month of June following the MS2 year, if the student is enrolled in a Family Medicine clerkship.
-The MSTP will notify the Neuroscience Administrator of the names of the students for which this exception needs to apply. - o All Themes: MS2 MSTP students cannot take any required coursework during the month of May due to the UAB SOM requirement for USMLE Step I. - o All required theme GS1 coursework (Spring and Fall) must be taught in the 8-10am timeslot to accommodate the concurrent medical school coursework that the MSTP students are also required to take. - 3.
-GS1 MSTP students (3^{rd} year in the program), are required to follow all theme requirements for advanced coursework and qualifying exams.
-In order to ensure that the student is meeting theme-specific requirements, it is up to the theme to use appropriate oversight to make sure the student is meeting their specific theme requirements.
-However, there are several unique aspects to the training of the MSTP students in the themes: - MSTP students typically perform 3 research rotations, 1) summer before MS1 yr; 2) summer following MS1; and 3) summer following MS2 (some MSTP MS2s will choose to do a Family Medicine rotation, which will delay this third research rotation by one month.
-MSTP students can directly enter a thesis lab after two rotations with MSTP Director permission.
+- These MS2 MSTP students will take the normal GS1 Spring Coursework required by the theme of choice with the following exceptions (to be updated as theme courses evolve): - Neuroscience Theme: MSTP Students are only required to take Grad Neuro Discussion (GBS 791).
+For GBS737 (Student Summer Seminar) - MSTP students will be required to take this course as per theme requirements, but will be excused for the month of June following the MS2 year, if the student is enrolled in a Family Medicine clerkship.
+The MSTP will notify the Neuroscience Administrator of the names of the students for which this exception needs to apply. - All Themes: MS2 MSTP students cannot take any required coursework during the month of May due to the UASOM requirement for USMLE Step I.

+• All required theme GS1 coursework (Spring and Fall) must be taught in the 8-10am timeslot to accommodate the concurrent medical school coursework that the MSTP students are also required to take.